Australian passport: Five Nations Passport Group

 Since 2004, Australia has participated in the Five Nations Passport Group, an international forum for cooperation between the passport issuing authorities in the United Kingdom, Canada, New Zealand, and the United States to "share best practices and discuss innovations related to the development of passport policies, products and practices".

 Visa requirements

 An Australian passport does not, in itself, entitle the holder to enter another country.
-To enter another country, the traveller must comply with the visa and entry requirements of the other countries to be visited, which vary from country to country and may apply specifically to a particular passport type, the traveller's nationality, criminal history or many other factors.
+To enter another country, the traveller must comply with the visa and entry requirements of the other countries to be visited, which vary from country to country and may apply specifically to a particular passport type, the traveller's nationality, criminal history, or many other factors.

-As of 23 September 2022, Australian citizens had visa-free or visa on arrival access to 185 countries and territories, ranking the Australian passport eighth in the world in terms of travel freedom according to the Henley Passport Index.
-Additionally, Arton Capital's Passport Index ranked the Australian passport fourth in the world in terms of travel freedom, with a visa-free score of 170 as of 23 September 2022.
+As of October 2025, Australian citizens had visa-free or visa on arrival access to 184 countries and territories, ranking the Australian passport eighth in the world in terms of travel freedom (tied with the United Kingdom and Malta), according to the Henley Passport Index.
+It showed a drop of two placements from 2024 where it ranked 6th, although since 2006 it has kept a steady placement between 9th and 6th place.